Álex Collado: Loan to Granada

 On 9 December 2021, Barça had announced that an agreement in principle was reached with Granada CF for the loan of Collado until the end of the season.
 The following 7 January, Granada officially announced the signing of Collado after bureaucratic issues were settled.
 He made his debut the next day in a 1–1 draw in the league against his parent club Barcelona.

 Loan to Elche

 On 15 August 2022, Collado agreed to a one-year loan deal with Elche CF also in the top tier.

 Betis

 On 27 July 2023, Collado signed a six-year contract with Real Betis in the top tier.

 Loan to Al-Okhdood

 On 31 July 2023, Real Betis announced the loan of Collado to Saudi Pro League side Al-Okhdood for the following season.

 Loan to Al-Kholood

 In August 2024, Collado returned to the Saudi Pro League, joining Al-Kholood on a season-long loan deal.

+Al-Shamal

+On 17 June 2025, Collado joined Qatar Stars League club Al-Shamal, signing a three-year contract.